doroteaMonaco/Participium-Software/README.md

 - **Categorized Issues**: Select from 9 report categories (waste, water supply, sewer system, public lighting, roads, etc.)
 - **Real-time Status Tracking**: Monitor the status of submitted reports (Pending Approval → Assigned → In Progress → Resolved)
 - **Anonymous Reporting**: Option to submit reports anonymously
-- **Comments & Collaboration**: View and engage with municipality staff through report comments
+- **Comments & Collaboration**: Internal comments system for municipality staff and external maintainers to collaborate on reports
+  - **Comment Access Control**: Only municipality staff and assigned external maintainers can view and add comments
+  - **Comment Restriction on Resolved Reports**: Comments are disabled when a report reaches "Resolved" status
 - **Profile Management**: Customize profile settings and notification preferences

 ### For Municipality Staff